This site is intended only for residents of the United States and Puerto Rico.

 What Can You Expect?

-• They’ll also discuss options that may help reduce your out-of-pocket medication costs
+• Discuss options that may help reduce your prescription out-of-pocket costs

 Important: Expect a call from the specialty pharmacy.